DevExpress-Examples/out-of-maintenance-How-to-prohibit-addition-of-detached-connectors-to-our-WPF-Diagram-Control/Readme.md

-# How to prohibit adding detached connectors to WPF DiagramControl
+# How to prohibit addition of detached connectors to our WPF Diagram Control

 This example demonstrates how to prevent creating detached connectors: